meteor/meteor/tools/isobuild/README.md

 `compiler.lint` and for the App in Bundler.
 Minifiers are ran by Bundler on its last stage.

+The previous generation of build plugins (File Handlers) used to run on package publish (i.e., built before published).
+In the world of Build Plugins, they are compiled as part of the bundle process.

 ## WatchSet

 WatchSets are collected throughout the build process.
 The idea is: the WatchSet